gigawatson/dev-machine/README.md

 ### SSH (and GPG)

-For authentication, generate a new SHH key with a blank passphrase (using [GitHub's instructions](https://github.com/settings/keys)).
+For authentication, generate a new SSH key with a blank passphrase (using [GitHub's instructions](https://github.com/settings/keys)).
 Add the key to both the ssh-agent and to GitHub.
 Don't forget to back up the secret key.

 For commit signing, install [GPG Suite](https://gpgtools.org) (without GPG Mail) and create a new key pair (or import one from another computer).
 If new, add the key to GitHub.
 Don't forget to backup the secret key and passphrase.